 STELLA NIAGARA PRESERVE

-With 29-acres and over a quarter-mile of shoreline, the Stella Niagara Preserve is the largest privately-owned, undeveloped tract of land along the entire length of the Niagara River.
-Stella is incredibly scenic and is one of our region’s most ecologically and historically important places.
-The preserve is located on the Niagara River along Lower River Road in Lewiston just north of Niagara Falls and sits across from the Stella Niagara Education Park and Center of Renewal.
+With its 29 acres and over a quarter-mile of shoreline, the Stella Niagara Preserve is the largest privately-owned, undeveloped tract of land along the entire length of the Niagara River and is one of our region’s most ecologically and historically important places.
+In June 2015, the Land Conservancy purchased this remarkable property from the Sisters of St. Francis.

 The property has incredible ecological importance.
-The entire Niagara River is an internationally designated globally significant Important Bird Area, a designation shared with places like the Everglades and Yellowstone.
+The entire Niagara River is an internationally designated globally significant Important Bird Area, as well as a Ramsar site, a wetland site of international importance, a distinction it shares with places like the Everglades and Yellowstone.

-The property itself has a variety of habitats including a riparian zone, a large meadow, a forested area, and vernal pools.
+You will find a variety of habitats here including a riparian zone, a large meadow, a forested area, and vernal pools.
 These habitats support rare plants and animals like the threatened Bald Eagle and Lake Sturgeon, as well as an endangered shrub called Ninebark.

 The shallow off-shore shoal supports larval Smallmouth Bass, Yellow Perch, and Rock Bass.
 The property was placed on the Niagara River Area of Concern priority habitat list in 2012, making it an international priority for protection.

 Stella Niagara also has significant cultural importance.
 It is a nationally designated Peace Site and is part of the Niagara County Historic Trail.
 The preserve is also part of the Niagara Falls National Heritage Area.

 It has been an important canoe landing site for the Haudenosaunee who use the Niagara River for transport, trade, and fishing.
 Known locally as the five-mile meadow, it is the very spot where the British landed in 1813 to capture Fort Niagara.